 Where we become aware that you are not passing on the benefit of the payment holiday to your impacted tenants, we may withdraw the payment holiday.

 I’ve agreed a payment holiday with you, but I’ve logged into my account online and the payment is showing as due and outstanding?

-Please bear with us, we are working through the technical nuances of offering payment holidays to our up to date customers.
+Please bear with us, we are working through the technicalities of offering payment holidays to our customers.
 We can assure you that if you have agreed the payment holiday with our team, your payment is not due, your credit record will continue to be reported as in the same position as the previous month.
 We will update your online mortgage account as soon as possible.

 I’ve agreed a payment holiday with you, but I have received unexpected correspondence; what should I do?

-Please bear with us, we are working through the technical nuances of offering payment holidays to our up to date customers.
-We can assure you that if you have agreed the payment holiday with our team, your payment is not due, and your credit record will continue to be reported as in the same position as the previous month.
+Please bear with us, we are working through the technicalities of offering payment holidays to our customers.
+We can assure you that if you have agreed the payment holiday with our team, your payment is not due, and your credit record will continue to be reported in the same position from when you took your payment holiday.
 Please ignore any correspondence that notes otherwise.